The contract price must include and/or clearly state the following:

 A datum or fixed reference point must be nominated and the height of the pool to that datum point must be clearly shown.

 The cost of all “Prime Cost” items and site cost must be clearly shown on the contract before you sign.
-“Price on application” is not acceptable for such items as tip fee.
-A breakdown of for hourly rates and hourly equipment hire, must be stipulated for items such as rock excavation and special equipment, etc.
+“Price on application” is not acceptable for items such as tip fees.
+A breakdown of hourly rates and hourly equipment hire must be stipulated for items such as rock excavation and special equipment, etc.

 If the walkway and coping is included in the contract price, the width must be nominated.

 The costs of plans and specifications, and local government application fees (except for deposits and other charges).
 Council application fees can vary from council to council.
 If a council application is not included in the contract price, it must be stated as an additional charge if required.